INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 CEPA = Canadian Environmental Protection Act

-Trichloroethylene was not included in other Canadian chemical listings reviewed.
+Trichloroethylene was not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 Trichloroethylene is used primarily to degrease metals in automotive and metal industries.
 Another important use is as a feedstock material to produce other chemicals, such as fluorinated hydrocarbons and polymers.
 Trichloroethylene is also used to: produce adhesives and copolymers; clean electronic components; perform petroleum industry processes involving refining catalysts, paint removers, coatings, and vinyl resins; and act as a reagent/solvent in laboratory applications.